 With the implementation of routine infant hepatitis B immunization in 1991 and the wide scale implementation of programs to vaccinate adolescents, immunization of high-risk adults has become a high priority in the strategy to eliminate HBV transmission in the United States.
-All persons attending STD clinics, or persons known to be at high-risk for acquiring HBV infection (e.g., persons with multiple sex partners, sex partners of persons with chronic HBV infection, or injection-drug users) should be advised of their risk for HBV infection and offered hepatitis B immunization.
+All persons attending STI clinics, or persons known to be at high-risk for acquiring HBV infection (e.g., persons with multiple sex partners, sex partners of persons with chronic HBV infection, or injection-drug users) should be advised of their risk for HBV infection and offered hepatitis B immunization.
+Heplisav-B is a newer, recombinant vaccine with a Toll-like receptor 9 adjuvant, that is more immunogenic than prior recombinant HBV vaccines and only requires 2 doses, one month apart.